Welcome to the Home of Guilderland Prep Baseball!

 Below is an overview of the Guilderland Prep Baseball Program.

 Players on a team are primarily from two Leagues.
 Guilderland Cal Ripken and BKW Little League.
 This historically has been the path for many of the players coming from the two Leagues.
-We had lost touch with BKW over the past several years, but have now re-established a link to them for players to continue to play beyond 12.

 In addition to the two Leagues, other area Leagues have been in search of players to add to their team or a place to send their players due to limited registrations within their League.
 This becomes a blended team.